beamylabs/beamylabs-start/examples/grpc/rust/beamybroker-pubsub-example/README.md

 The signal-broker namespace I'm using in this example is <b>VirtualInterface</b>

+> for this example to work you need to upload a [configuration](configuration) manually, read about `system configuration` [here](/README.md) on how to upload the configuration/folder.

 ## Add Protofiles

-Don't forget to add the latest up to date .proto files from here https://github.com/beamylabs/beamylabs-start/tree/master/proto_files and put them in the protos folder
+Don't forget to add the latest up to date .proto files from [here](/proto_files) and put them in the protos folder

 ## How to use